bashhike/libgeohash/Readme.md

 - For more functions and their usage, please refer to the doc strings.

 ### Known issues
 - Fails to approximate a polygon spanning across the [International Date Line](https://en.wikipedia.org/wiki/International_Date_Line) i.e. 180/-180 longitude.
-Shouldn't be much of a problem since there aren't any geographical entities that actually span across it beacause of the nature of the line itself.
+Shouldn't be much of a problem since there aren't any geographical entities that actually span across it due to nature of the line itself.

 If you happen to find any other bugs, please report them in the issues section.